Updated for 2017

 If you are having difficulty paying your tax bill you should contact HMRC immediately.
 You may qualify for the Time To Pay Scheme, which offers firms extra time if settling a tax bill would cause them significant financial problems.
 You should note, though, that HMRC appears to be winding the Time To Pay Scheme down and, as such, they may be less receptive to requests for help.

-Sufficient business insurance is vital for the stability of any business.
+The correct business insurance is vital for the stability of any business.
 Aside from the fact that many firms have a legal responsibility to get insured, underinsured businesses run the risk of falling prey to cripplingly expensive compensation claims or repair bills in the event of trouble.

 For example, a flood in your premises could damage all your fixtures and fittings, leaving you unable to open for business and with a large bill for repairs.
 Without the insurance to cover the cost, a new business would almost certainly be in trouble.